A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Approximating the Interleaving Distance: Linear Binary Optimization

 We also point out the following fact.
 In the definition of $\Gamma^\uparrow$ the biggest potential source of error are the terms $\mid g(r_G)-f(x)\mid u_x$ which make very costly the deletion of internal vertices in order to swap father children relationships.
-This is an issue which, to some extent, brings together our approximation scheme for the interleaving distance and other distances for merge trees which have been defined in literature, such as \cite{merge_farlocca, merge_farlocca_2, merge_wass}.
-A very detailed explanation of the problems arising from this fact can be found in \cite{pegoraro2021geom}, along with the solutions that the authors of the previously mentioned works propose to mitigate them.
+This is an issue which, to some extent, brings together our approximation scheme for the upper bound of the interleaving distance and other distances for merge trees which have been defined in literature, such as \cite{merge_farlocca, merge_farlocca_2, merge_wass}.
+A very detailed explanation of the problems arising from this fact can be found in \cite{pegoraro2024finitely}, along with the solutions that the authors propose to mitigate them.
 All these solutions apply also to our case, but, on top of them, we have a couple of additional advantages: 1) in the definition of $\Gamma^\uparrow$ we could also replace $\mid g(r_G)-f(x)\mid u_x$ with $\mid f(father(x))-f(x)\mid u_x$.
-We believe that this option, on average, should produce lower errors (w.r.t. $\Gamma^\uparrow$) and much more stable behaviours when compared to the metrics \cite{merge_farlocca, merge_farlocca_2, merge_wass}; 2) if there are multiple maps between metric merge trees giving the minimal interleaving value, clearly approximation errors occur only when all the cost-minimizing couplings force some unwanted behaviour.
+We believe that this option, on average, should produce lower errors (w.r.t. $\Gamma^\uparrow$) and much more stable behaviors when compared to the metrics \cite{merge_farlocca, merge_farlocca_2, merge_wass}; 2) if there are multiple maps between metric merge trees giving the minimal interleaving value, clearly approximation errors occur only when all the cost-minimizing couplings force some unwanted behavior.

 We leave to future works the assessment of the properties of the approximation scheme with $\mid f(father(x))-f(x)\mid u_x$.
 We just point out that $\mid f(father(x))-f(x)\mid u_x$ in general in neither a lower or an upper bound to the cost of deleting $x$ and that is why we are not considering it in our theoretical investigation.
-Lastly, replacing $\mid g(r_G)-f(x)\mid u_x$ with the exact the deletion cost, would turn the linear optimization problem into a polynomial one, which we believe that would make the computational cost too high.
+Lastly, replacing $\mid g(r_G)-f(x)\mid u_x$ with the exact the deletion cost, would turn the linear optimization problem into a polynomial one, which we believe would make the computational cost too high.